PumPumDev/LoLSparkData/api-client/README.md

 ## Logs
 The application will log the following events:

-* Starting a region update (Player, Summoner, Match Reference or Match)
-* Finishing a region update (Player, Summoner, Match Reference or Match)
 * The API response was lost or the API responded with an error status

-If any petition is responded with an error or get lost, the program retry that petition to the API 1 more time (at the end of the transaction).
+If any petition is responded with an error or get lost, the program retry that petition to the API 1 more time.

+**The response of the retry request will be logged too**.